google/keytransparency/docs/design.md

 as the attack is to go undetected.
 Once detected, the split is globally visible and implicates the whole server in the attack.

-#### 4 Computational power
+#### 4. Computational power

 Key Transparency uses P259 signatures and SHA512_256 hashes.
 If an adversary is able to computationally break the cryptographic primitives Key Transparency relies on, the adversary may also have the ability to extract private keys, which is a more powerful attack.

-#### 5 Denying Key Updates
+#### 5. Denying Key Updates

-A key transparency server could update a user’s keys in a transparent, user visible fashion that is analogous to an account-reset - but then deny a user the ability to subsequently remove or update unwanted public keys under their account.
-This is permitted under this threat model, and may be employed in enterprise or compelled assistance environments.
-In either case, the presence of a 3rd party account access is visible to the user and the public keys are in the public record.
+A Key Transparency server could update user keys in a transparent, user visible fashion that is analogous to an account-reset.
+The server could then subsequently then deny the user the ability to remove or update unwanted public keys under their account.
+This is permitted under this threat model.
+The presence of 3rd party account access is visible to the user and all public keys are in the public record.

-#### 6 Data Loss
+#### 6. Data Loss

 Key Transparency will implement a robust data reliability strategy, as implemented by the Certificate Transparency team.
 If catastrophic error were to occur with data loss, the server would not be able to compute the signed tree root.
 The key server would need to be declared corrupt, and a new instance of the key server started.

 ## Architecture